grgzam/Attention_Mechanisms_for_3D_Semantic_Segmentation/README.md

  ```
  The first script converts the dataset to h5 format and places it in the `data/Street3D/h5` folder
- The following scripts split each scene into subscenes of around 80k points and save them in `.bin' format into proper folders, `train_part_80k` and `test_part_80k` sets respectively.
+ The following scripts split each scene into subscenes of around 80k points and save them in `.bin` format into proper folders, `train_part_80k` and `test_part_80k` sets respectively.
 The `train_part_80k` folder should contain 2458 files and the `test_part_80k` folder should contain 845 files.
 Training and testing is performed based on these split subscenes of 80k points.

  The final structure for both datasets should look like this: